Ayano-Keiko/HTML-METADATA-Crawler-Parser/README.md

 ## Get Start
-I use form to upload 'GET' data to php, which parses the data and process further.<br />
+I use form to upload 'POST' data to php, which parses the data and process further.<br />
 For example, use the following code to call spider.php
 ```php
 // some code